michaeltrilford/Template-PDF/README.md

 ## Working With Codex

 This template works well with Codex because the browser preview gives fast feedback while you iterate on the manuscript, design tokens, and layout rules.
-Use Codex to adjust `src/manuscript/pack.md`, refine `src/styles/pack.css`, reload the local preview, and rebuild the final PDF when the layout is ready.
+The workflow is intentionally close to basic HTML and CSS: write the PDF structure in `src/manuscript/pack.md`, style it in `src/styles/pack.css`, reload the local preview, and rebuild the final PDF when the layout is ready.

 ## Build